 Finally, the visual wavelength magnitudes reported to the MPC, which may remain in their MPCCAT-OBS data (see below), were estimated from IR fluxes and colors and are likely not accurate to better than 1 magnitude.
 The standard deviation of these values relative to the true magnitude is expected to be in excess of 0.5 magnitudes.

 The fastest means of finding WMOPS observed objects, beyond the available IRSA search engines, is to search through the MPCCAT-OBS archive or using the MPC-OBS service to extract particular objects using the WISE observer code, C51.
 These will return the track that was reported by WMOPS to the MPC.
-A description of the tracks and how to obtain them is provided in the moving object tracklet section of the User's Guide.
+A description of the tracks and how to obtain them is provided in the moving object tracklet section of this Explanatory Supplement.

 Newly discovered objects of interest, like NEOS, comets, and Centaurs, were issued Minor Planet Electronic Circulars (MPECS).
 These often reported observations from follow-up observers, in addition to the spacecraft observations.

-As of January 2012, WISE observed more than 158,425 moving Solar system objects, including ~ 33,335 new discoveries, attributable mostly to WMOPS.
-The dataset contains at least 584 NEOs, more than 1,500 Jupiter Trojans, 32 Centaurs and scattered-disk objects, and more than 130 comets.
-During the time of the spacecraft's operation, WMOPS enabled WISE to be the most prolific observer of Solar system bodies.
-All presently reported tracklets are from the WMOPS application to the Pass 1 processing products.
+As of January 2012, WISE had observed more than 150,000 moving Solar System objects, including ~33,335 new discoveries, attributable mostly to WMOPS.
+The detections included at least 584 NEOs, more than 1,500 Jupiter Trojans, 32 Centaurs and scattered-disk objects, and more than 130 comets.
+During WISE cryogenic survey phase, WMOPS enabled WISE to be the most prolific observer of Solar System bodies.